Uberspace/lab/source/guide_sharex.rst

 Step 1
 ------
-Start the installer and follow the steps.
+Start the installer and follow the instructions.

 Step 2
 ------
 Open ShareX and navigate to "**Destinations** > **Destinations settings** > **FTP / FTPS / SFTP**".
-Now click "**Add**" to create a new destination for our Pictures.
+Now click "**Add**" to create a new destination for our pictures.

 Step 3
 ------
 Now write the following in the coresponding fields.

 ::

   Name: IMG Uberspace
   Protocol: SFTP
   Host: stardust.uberspace.de